-Fall and Halloween Pet Safety Tips for Groveport Pet Families
+Fall and Halloween Pet Safety Tips in Groveport

 As the weather turns blustery and pumpkins start appearing on front porches, it’s time to think about what you can do to make this time of year as safe and enjoyable as possible for your pet.
 There’s no need to overdo it and restrict your pet from their usual activities, but there are several things you can do to minimize potential threats in their environment both on Halloween and during the fall season as a whole.
 And if there’s any extra advice you need, just contact our animal hospital!